-(% of Base Target Actual
+(% of Base Salary) Target Opportunity Actual Award

-Salary) Opportunity Award

-Officers
+Officers ,

 Russell P. Smyth 110% \$783,750 \$783,750

 Becky S. Shulman 60% 228,960 -0-

 Steven Tait 70% 340,813 -0-

 Timothy C. Gokey 70% 343,140 59,363

 Tammy S. Serati 50% 147,630 -0-

 Former Officer

 Alan M. Bennett n/a n/a n/a

 Mr. Smyth received the target level award pursuant to the terms of his negotiated employment agreement, which provided for a minimum guaranteed STI compensation award equal to 110% of his actual base salary paid for fiscal year 2009.
 Mr. Smyth was awarded a guaranteed minimum STI compensation payout as part of an overall compensation package intended to recruit and attract him to serve as our president and chief executive officer.
 For fiscal year 2009, Mr. Tait and Ms. Shulman and Ms. Serati received no STI compensation payout because the Company and its business services unit failed to meet any of its minimum threshold STI performance criteria.
-Mr. Gokey received an STI compensation payout because the Company's tax segment earnings exceeded minimum threshold performance levels.
+Mr. Gokey's Company and its business services unit failed to meet any of its minimum threshold STI performance levels.
+Mr. Gokey's STI compensation payout because the Company's tax segment earnings exceeded minimum threshold performance levels.
 Mr. Gokey's STI compensation payout was substantially less than his targeted STI compensation payout because the Company failed to achieve minimum STI performance criteria for (i) corporate continuing operations net earnings and (ii) tax segment professional services client growth.